 Paula has been a Napa resident since 2003 and is a member of the Deer Park Fire Safe Council.
-She is currently serving as the President of the Cameo Cinema Foundation and has served on that board since 2014.
 Most recently she was a vintner for 15 years as the co-owner of Dancing Hares Vineyard in St. Helena.
-Paula was an active leader during the formative years of the software industry.
-She was first an executive at various enterprise infrastructure technology companies, then an entrepreneur and director of several more including a NYSE company.
+She also served on the Cameo Cinema Foundation Board for five years, most recently as President for two years.
+An active leader during the formative years of the software industry, Paula was first an executive at various enterprise infrastructure technology companies, then a founder and entrepreneur, and director of several more including a NYSE company.
 She was a member of the board of ADAPSO, the software industry’s only trade association at the time, and later helped found and served on the board of the PC software section within that association.
 Active in the political world, she served as a White House Fellows Commissioner under President George W. Bush, was on the board of the Seneca Network, a board member of the John F. Kennedy Center for Performing Arts, served on the Board of Governors of the Wilmer Eye Institute at Johns Hopkins Medicine, the foundation board at UCSF and the California Chamber of Commerce.
 She is now an active angel investor in tech companies with women founders or board members.